-This blog post will provide more information and guidelines to our awesome community writers who have already gone through the application process and have an active contract with OwlCrate.
+This blog post will provide more information and guidelines for our awesome community writers who have already completed the application process and have an active contract with OwlCrate.

-If you have landed here but are not part of this group yet, please feel free to apply for a future selection here
+If you've landed here but are not part of this group yet, please feel free to contact Marlena on The Nest to express your interest

 GUIDELINES